tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 Mercurial
 : An distributed revision control system, similar to Git but not as popular.
 See [https://www.mercurial-scm.org/](https://www.mercurial-scm.org/).

+method
+: The allowed operation with a resource in terms of GET, POST, PUT, DELETE, and so on.
+These operations determine whether you're reading information, creating new information, updating existing information, or deleting information.

 Mulesoft
 : Similar to Apiary or Apigee, Mulesoft provides an end-to-end platform for designing, developing, and distributing your APIs.
 For documentation, Mulesoft supports [RAML](pubapis_raml.html).
 See [https://www.mulesoft.com/](https://www.mulesoft.com/).